grosser/fast_gettext/README.markdown

     FastGettext.add_text_domain 'combined', :type=>:chain, :chain=>repos

 ###Logger
-When you want to know which keys could not be translated or where used, add a Logger to a Chain:
+When you want to know which keys could not be translated or were used, add a Logger to a Chain:
     repos = [
       FastGettext::TranslationRepository.build('app', :path=>'....')
       FastGettext::TranslationRepository.build('logger', :type=>:logger, :callback=>lamda{|msgid_or_array_of_ids| ... }),